MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

     - Define the **maximum number of bots** you want to assign to this group.

     > [!NOTE]
-    > - **Max bots allow** your hosted machine group to automatically scale to the max bots configuration when required.
+    > - **Max bots allow** your hosted machine group to automatically scale to the max bots configuration when required and when resources are available.
     > - If multiple hosted machine groups are used in the same environment, bots will be automatically load balanced between the groups.
     > - You cannot exceed the total number of Hosted RPA capacity assigned to your environment.
     > - To find more information about load balancing, go to [Load balance hosted machine groups](#load-balance-hosted-machine-group).

-    - Define the **committed number of bots** you want to assign to this group.
+    - Define the **committed number of bots (optional)** you want to assign to this group.

     > [!NOTE]
     > - **Committed bots guarantee** your hosted machine group to automatically scale to the committed  bots configuration when required.